Web Font Serving

 Browser support for typekit.com

-The Typekit website, where you browse fonts and access the Kit Editor, is designed to work optimally in the latest versions of Chrome, Safari, Firefox, Internet Explorer, and Opera.
-The site is not supported in Internet Explorer 8 and earlier, or on touch devices; you may have trouble using certain features in those browsers.
+The Typekit website, where you browse fonts and access the Kit Editor, works optimally in the latest versions of Chrome, Safari, Firefox, Internet Explorer, and Opera.
+The site is not supported on touch devices; you may have trouble using certain features in those browsers.